Anthropology

 ANT 353dd Seminar: Topics in Anthropology-Disability and Difference (4 Credits)

-Disability is both a universal human reality and a profoundly embodied, contested, and situated experience.
+Disability is both a universal human reality and a profoundly embodied, contested and situated experience.
 This course explores this tension from a range of methodological and theoretical perspectives, with an emphasis on innovative ethnographic work.
-Our approach will be insistently transnational and intersectional, taking into account how disabled selves and communities are shaped by geographical and historical context, racial and ethnic identity, class background, gender, and sexuality.
-We will consider concepts and themes such as embodiment, citizenship and belonging, access and visibility, creativity, medicalization and diagnosis, politics and advocacy, and virtuality and technology.
+The approach is insistently transnational and intersectional, taking into account how disabled selves and communities are shaped by geographical and historical context, racial and ethnic identity, class background, gender and sexuality.
+The course considers concepts and themes such as embodiment, citizenship and belonging, access and visibility, creativity, medicalization and diagnosis, politics and advocacy, and virtuality and technology.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {S}

 Fall, Spring, Variable